TheTeaCat/CameraThing/camera-thing/README.md

 The UI for the CameraThing is simple.
 It consists of: a button, *and* an LED!

+### Startup

+During startup, the LED breathes slowly.

+Startup may fail for four reasons:

+1. Setting up the GPS module fails (probably bad wiring).
+This will trigger a [hardware failure animation](#Hardware failure animation) before restarting the CameraThing.
+2. Setting up the camera fails (also probably bad wiring, or unsupported camera config - too high resolution/unsupported colour type).
+This will trigger a [hardware failure animation](#Hardware failure animation) before restarting the CameraThing.
+3. Connecting to WiFi fails (this will take a long time as up to 5 attempts are made, each lasting 1 minute).
+This should only happen if the network credentials are invalid or the WiFi network specified couldn't be found.
+This will trigger a [network failure animation](#Network failure animation) before restarting the CameraThing.
+4. The CameraThing couldn't contact the tweeter service's `/health` endpoint, or the tweeter service's `/health` endpoint returned a response code other than `200 OK`.
+This could happen if the tweeter service is down, or having difficulty at the moment.
+This will trigger a [network failure animation](#Network failure animation) before restarting the CameraThing.

+If everything goes well, the LED should just happily breathe for a few seconds while all the above runs through.
+Once it's finished, the LED is extinguished.

+### Taking a picture

 Typical user flow for taking an image is as follows:

 1. Press the button to take a picture.